 Cyclical maintenance covers the regular maintenance of a property to ensure it is kept in good condition.
-This type of work is planned at regular defined intervals and some examples and our target timescales are:
+This type of work is planned and carried out on a programmed basis.
+Some examples are listed below.

-- annual gas servicing and carbon monoxide testing every year (see section 11 for more information) - gutter cleaning 5 years - painting of common closes and external doors 10 years - servicing of door entry systems 2 years
+- annual gas servicing and carbon monoxide testing every year (see section 11 for more information) - electrical testing - gutter cleaning and maintenance - painting of common closes and external doors

-As this type of work mainly involves common parts of buildings, participation of owners is essential to delivery of these works.
+Where work involves common parts of buildings, participation of owners is essential to delivery of these works.
 We will work with owners to encourage their participation in cyclical maintenance programmes where possible.